nikbearbrown/Humanitarians_AI/Fellows/Example_Volunteer/README.md

 Expected End Date or Duration of Commitment:<br/>
 04/30/2025

-(EXAMPLE NOTES ONLY: the "Start Date with Humanitarians AI" never changes, use <br / > without the spaces to break up paragraphs)
+(EXAMPLE NOTES ONLY: the "Start Date with Humanitarians AI" never changes, use <br / > without the spaces to break up paragraphs)<br/>
+(OPTIONAL FIELDS: Email, Phone and LinkedIn.
+If you're not comfortable filling in these fields you're not required to)